History of the Czech lands: Duchy of Bohemia

 Bořivoj from Levý Hradec was the first known member of the Přemyslid dynasty.
 In 880, he moved his residence to Prague Castle, which laid the foundation of the city of Prague that emerged centuries later.
-He was a vassal to the kings of Great Moravia and was baptised during the christanisation of Great Moravia by St. Cyril and St. Methodius.
+He was a vassal to the kings of Great Moravia and was baptised during the christianisation of Great Moravia by St. Cyril and St. Methodius.
 His son Spytihněv I together with the head of another major Bohemian tribe Witizla used the collapse of Great Moravia and in 895 swore allegiance to the East Frankish king Arnulf of Carinthia.
 Spytihněv's nephew Wenceslaus (later proclaimed a saint by the Catholic Church) ruled from 921 and had to submit to the Saxon king Henry I in order to maintain his ducal authority.
 He was murdered by his younger brother Boleslaus I. Boleslaus I expanded the Duchy of Bohemia eastwards conquering the lands of Moravia and Silesia and areas around Kraków.
 He stopped paying tribute to the Saxon king igniting a war which he lost and was forced to recognize Saxon suzerainty over the Duchy of Bohemia.
 The Bishopric of Prague was founded in 973 during the reign of his son Boleslaus II.
 The bishopric was subordinated to the Archbishopric of Mainz.

 In 1002, during the reign of the duke Vladivoj, the Duchy of Bohemia formally became a part of the Holy Roman Empire.
 After a period of dynastic infighting, Oldřich took power.
 His son Břetislav I led many ambitious conquests and later revolted against the Holy Roman Emperor Henry III hoping to gain a full autonomy for the Duchy of Bohemia.
 Despite the initial success in Battle at Brůdek, he could not withstand the second invasion of the imperial army and ultimately had to renounce all of his conquests save for Moravia and recognize Henry III as his sovereign.
 After Břetislav's death, the infighting among Přemyslids continued – a consequence of seniority inheritance laws.
 Among the more notable rulers belong (Vratislaus II and Vladislaus) who were awarded lifetime titles of kings by the Holy Roman Emperors for their services.